Shopify/slate/docs/index.md

 ---

 <blockquote>
 📢We're busy working on the next version of Slate which introduces a ton of cool new features to Shopify Theme development.
-Take a look in the [1.x branch](https://github.com/Shopify/slate/tree/1.x), give it a spin, and let us know what you think!
+Take a look in the <a href="https://github.com/Shopify/slate/tree/1.x">1.x branch</a>, give it a spin, and let us know what you think!
 </blockquote>

 # Slate